smorimoto/rekernel/README.md

 # rekernel

-A minimum setup for writing Unikernels in ReasonML
+Minimum setup for writing Unikernels in ReasonML